qgis/QGIS-Server-PerfSuite/README.md

 If you just want to execute Graffiti and its tests on your machine, you just need to build Docker images first (for QGIS Server and PostGIS + data):

+**Warning** this will clone QGIS repository and compile QGIS, which takes a lot of disk space and compile time.

 ```
 $ cd docker
 $ sh build.sh